coldblaze/docker-keras/README.md

 ### Jupyter Notebook

-You can access Jupyter Notebook with browser, the URL is on the terminal(http://localhost:8888/?token=xxxx...).
+You can access Jupyter Notebook with browser, the URL is on the terminal(like http://localhost:8888/?token=xxxx...).

 ### Tensorboard